For most people, having and using a car is vital.

-On average over 30,000 road traffic accidents happen every year in Scotland and Digby Brown help thousands of clients each year after they have been injured when it wasn’t their fault.
+On average over 30,000 road traffic accidents happen every year in Scotland and Digby Brown help thousands of clients each year with a car accident claim after they have been injured when it wasn’t their fault.

-After a car accident, it is your duty to inform your insurer and the police if anyone was injured in the crash.
+After a car accident, it is your duty to inform your insurer and the police if anyone was injured in the car accident.

-However, a note of caution: it is likely that both your own insurer or that of the other driver will try and persuade you to use their services to sort out any legal issues regarding car hire or personal injury compensation.
+However, a note of caution: it is likely that both your own motor insurance or that of the other driver will try and persuade you to use their services to sort out any legal issues regarding car hire or personal injury compensation.